UnscriptedVN/candella/docs/03-candella-app.md

 - In `terminate`, `emit_signal("application_terminated")`

 More information on AliceOS's app lifecycle can be [found on the AliceOS documentation][app-lifecycle].

+### Validating app frameworks

+If your Candella app requires frameworks and you want to check that those frameworks are available, you can add the `requisites` field to your manifest file.
+The `requisites` field takes a list of strings containing the framework names that are required for your app to run.

+Most apps by default will have a requisite list of `["AppKit", "Observable"]`.

 ## Convenience methods